Let’s Talk RV Design with Interior Designer Renee Gillis

-Renee: As far as appearance, we have been lightening the wood color for the past two years and are pushing that even further this year by incorporating complimentary accent colors.
-However, everything has a threshold – including design.
+Renee: As far as appearance, we have been lightening the wood color for the past two years and are pushing that even further this year by incorporating complementary accent colors.
+However, everything has a threshold, including design.
 We will hit thresholds and eventually need to start warming up the units.
 It’s a continuous cycle, but the cycle never repeats itself in exactly the same way.

 How do you feel about the big trend of RV renovations, tiny homes, etc.?

-Renee: The RV renovation projects shown on TV and customers that post before and after photos from their own personal RV facelifts are always interesting to see.
-Whether they are purchasing from a local store or ordering items off of the internet, that world is different than my design world.
-The difference being that they are producing what we would refer to as “one-offs” and I design for mass production that has set budgets and codes – such as fire codes and weight limits, but every year we are trying to push the limits.
+Renee: The RV renovation projects shown on TV and customers that post before and after photos from their own personal RV facelifts make interesting content.
+Whether people purchase from a local store or order items off of the internet, that world stands apart from my design world.
+They are producing what we would refer to as “one-offs” and I design for mass production that has set budgets and codes – such as fire codes and weight limits, but every year we are trying to push the limits.
 “We have some exciting things happening here at Heartland.”